-These responsive, mobile-friendly templates are ideal for creating your first blog and sharing your posts to all of your friends on different platforms.
+These responsive, mobile-friendly templates are ideal for creating your first blog and sharing your posts with all of your friends on different platforms.

 All our standard designs feature a sample blog which you may find as part of your website after you've signed up.
 One simple way to start up your own blog is by simply editing or removing these sample posts.